-For centuries, all parts of the Angelica plant have been used for a number of different purposes.
-A Chinese physician from the third-century remarked that when he told the common people that peony and angelica could cure colic, that they denied or doubted it and preferred to believe in wizards.
-Many benefits were attributed to angelica by John Gerard, who was the herbalist for James I, and during the 1660 plague, the roots and seeds of the plant were burned as a way to purify the air, and people chewed angelica stems to prevent infection.
-During an epidemic that took place in Milan 150 years earlier, Paracelsus had prescribed these same measures.
+For centuries, all parts of the angelica plant have been used for a number of different purposes.
+A Chinese physician from the third century remarked that when he told the common people that peony and angelica could cure colic, they denied or doubted it and preferred to believe in wizards.
+Many benefits were attributed to angelica by one of the herbalists working for James I, and during the 1660 plague, the roots and seeds of the plant were burned as a way to purify the air, and people chewed angelica stems to prevent infection.
+During an epidemic that took place in Milan 150 years earlier, these same measures were prescribed.

 For Respiratory Conditions

-If you tend to suffer from respiratory issues like congestion that are associated with illnesses like bronchitis, flu and colds, then Angelica essential oil might provide you with a natural solution.
-There are expectorant properties contained in angelica oil, meaning that you can inhale it to help clear out mucus and phlegm from your respiratory tract.
+If you tend to suffer from respiratory issues like congestion that are associated with illnesses like bronchitis, flu, and colds, then angelica essential oil might provide you with a natural solution.
+There are expectorant properties contained in angelica oil.
+This means that you can inhale it to help clear out mucus and phlegm from your respiratory tract.

 Inhaling it directly or diffusing the oil are both effective methods.
 To treat your congestion, the best way is to add a couple of drops into a bowl of hot water and then inhaling the steamy, rich vapors.
-To achieve even better results you can combine Angelica oil with either eucalyptus or peppermint oil and that will help to breather easier in a short period of time.
+To achieve even better results, you can combine angelica oil with either eucalyptus or peppermint oil, and that will help you to breathe easier in a short period of time.

 Detoxifies Your Body

-Given that you are continuously bombarded with dietary and environmental toxins, the major organs in your body such as the kidney and liver have a tendency to be overworked.
+Given that you are continuously bombarded with dietary and environmental toxins, the major organs in your body, such as the kidney and liver, have a tendency to be overworked.
 That can lead to fatigue and illness.
-You should try flushing those toxins out of you system periodically.
+You should try flushing those toxins out of your system periodically.
 That helps to keep your body in its best possible condition.

 For Anxiety And Stress

-Angelica oil, like many other essential oil, is used often in aromatherapy.
+Angelica oil, like many other essential oils, is used often in aromatherapy.
 It helps with treating emotional problems in addition to nervous conditions such as anxiety or stress.
-When inhaled or diffused, angelica essential able is able to promote feelings of peace and calm and also help with eradicating negative feelings.
+When inhaled or diffused, angelica essential oil is able to promote feelings of peace and calm and also help with eradicating negative feelings.

 There are a number of different ways that angelica oil can be used for improving your emotional well-being.
-Direction inhalation and diffusing the oil are both great options.
-Or a couple of drops of it can be added at night to your pillow or a couple of drops can be put in your bath so that the amazing oil washes over your mind and body.
+Direct inhalation and diffusing the oil are both great options.
+Or a couple of drops of it can be added at night to your pillow, or a couple of drops can be put in your bath so that the amazing oil washes over your mind and body.